HPDE Track Questions

 HPDE specific insurance is available for reasonable rates.
 A simple search will list multiple websites.

 Basically, all you need is a safe car and an approved helmet.
 We get everything from Kias to Lamborghinis.
 Long-sleeved shirts, long pants and closed-toe shoes also are necessary.
 Cars do not have to be fancy, or even fast.
 Some tracks have noise restrictions, so be careful with loud exhaust systems.
-Roll bars are required in convertibles.
+Roll bars are required in convertibles (see approved list of cars with factory installed rollover protection).
 The driver’s helmeted head must be below rollover protection while seated.
 You also need to have a valid NASA membership and driver’s license.
 Your car will also be required to pass a basic tech inspection.
 Click here for a Tech form.
-You can go through our tech line at the track, have a mechanic do it or have one of our sponsors (such as www.turnermotorsport.com) do a pre-track inspection.
+You can go through our tech line at the track, have a mechanic do it or have one of our certified tech centers (see the list under TECH heading) do a pre-track inspection.
 It is also helpful to have knowledge of the NASA CCR rulebook.

 Drivers are separated according to their experience level into four basic groups: One, Two, Three, and Four.
 Speeds will vary depending upon the group.
 All Group One drivers will be assigned instructors to get them familiar with the track and driving at speed in a fun and safe manner.
 Mandatory classroom sessions will be provided to all groups and instructors are available by request (and if available) to Group Three drivers.